karankrw/Deep-Learning-Specialization/README.md

 > Note:
-No Quizzes attached as it was not coding related
+No Quizzes attached as it were not coding related